wp-plugins/wordfence/readme.txt

 Wordfence Security:

 * Includes Falcon Engine, the fastest WordPress caching engine available today.
 Falcon is faster because it reduces your web server disk and database activity to a minimum.
+* Includes support for other major plugins and themes like WooCommerce.
 * Real-time blocking of known attackers.
 If another site using Wordfence is attacked and blocks the attacker, your site is automatically protected.
 * Sign-in using your password and your cellphone to vastly improve login security.
 This is called Two Factor Authentication and is used by banks, government agencies and military world-wide for highest security authentication.
 * Includes two-factor authentication, also referred to as cellphone sign-in.